FFCA/bda-gr4-domains-analysis/src/services/statistics-service/README.md

 ### Prerequisites

-You will need [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/cli/v7/commands/npm) installed in order to start this project locally (outside of Docker).
+You will need [Node.js](https://nodejs.org/en/) and [npm](https://docs.npmjs.com/cli/v7/commands/npm) to be installed in order to start this project locally (outside of Docker).

 Also, make sure you have the [Postgres DB](../../services/postgres-db/README.md) running at port `5432` on `localhost`:
 Hint: For this purpose, you can also map the port of the database in the project's